clausejs/clausejs/README.md

 ### What

-A higher order JavaScript schema framework that enables:
+A higher order JavaScript schema framework that lets you:

-- Highly flexible data schema validation
+- Build your data validation rules (specs) with composable, regex-like expressions built from primitives predicates such as `and`, `or`, `any`, `oneOrMore`, `zeroOrMore`, etc
-- Function argument and return value validation
+- Validate and make assertions about data with these predicate functions
-- Data parsing & Schema conformation
+- Assert & validate the shape and properties of a function's arguments and its return value
-- Property-based (generative) testing
+- Conform your data with a range of available shapes of specs

 ### Why